Don’t let cabbage worms destroy your garden; learn how to get rid of cabbage worms before!

 1. Remove Eggs and Cabbage Worms by Hand

-The first way to get rid of cabbage worms is to manually remove them from your plants.
+The first way to get rid of cabbage worms is to manually remove them from your cabbage heads.
 While you might find this a bit gross, squishing or removing pests when you see them is often the most effective way to stop the population from expanding.

 2. Use Cornmeal